EspiraMarvin/django-vote/README.md

-This is a django vote app
+This is a django app... more descriptions to come, still under dev.